AdobeDocs/experience-manager-screens.en/help/user-guide/local-temperature-activation.md

 1. **Checking the Preview**

     1. Click **Preview.** Also, open your Google Sheet and update its value.
     1. Change the value to less than 50.
-You should be able to view an image of a cold drink.
+You can view an image of a cold drink.
 If the value in Google Sheets is 50 or greater, you should see an image of a hot drink.

     ![result3](assets/result3.gif)